BingranLIU/BrandonLIU/_pages/about.md

 Mr. Liu obtained his Bachelor's degree in Information Management and Information Systems from the Harbin Institute of Technology.
 He is presently pursuing a Master's degree in Financial Big Data through a collaborative program between the School of Economics and Management at Tsinghua University and the Shenzhen International Graduate School.
 He has been selected for the Erasmus Mundus Joint Master Degree Programme and has received a potential scholarship(Erasmus+).

 Prior to his current position, Mr. Liu served as an Algorithm Engineer at a Fortune Global 500 corporation.
 His technical expertise encompasses the application of large-scale models in edge computing environments, real-time communication protocols for multimodal models, multi-agent system architecture, and intelligent marketing solutions.
-He has been a key contributor to significant projects, including the Samsung Bixby AI initiative.
+He has been a key contributor to significant projects, including the Samsung Bixby AI initiative and the National Sovereignty Large Model.

 Research Interests:
 ------